Learning coding/design/AI

 ILO2: Skills and Application

-Ability to construct and analyze system models in ITC, and to conduct simulation and system design
+Skill to assemble and analyze system fashions in ITC, and to conduct simulation and system design

 Assignment scores